-Side Dive Door (Option)
+Side Dive Door

-The hull side door(s) and ladder system provide safe and comfortable access to and from the water.
+The hull side door and ladder system provide safe and comfortable access to and from the water.

-The hull side door(s) swing aft into the boat, revealing the swim ladder hatch when open.
+The hull side door swings aft into the boat, revealing the swim ladder hatch when open.

-To close the hull side door(s), first, stow the ladder and close the ladder hatch to close the door.
-Push the door outboard until it fully closes against the hull side gasket.
-Rotate the latch handle to lock the door in place.
+To close the hull side door, first, stow the ladder and close the ladder hatch.
+Next, swing the door until it fully closes against the hull side gasket and rotate the latch handle to lock the door in place.
 Then, confirm the latching arm is positively locked in the closed position.